Crystal Mountain (Michigan): Skiing and snowboarding

 The resort's skiing and snowboarding season runs from approximately Thanksgiving weekend to early April, depending on weather conditions.
 The resort receives an average of 11' of natural snowfall, however artificial snow can be made when natural snowfall is lacking.
 The resort has 58 downhill slopes, 6 chairlifts and 2 surface lifts, with 27 slopes lighted for night skiing during the peak ski season.

 Golf

 Crystal Mountain features two 18-hole championship golf courses.
 The Betsie Valley course, the resort's original golf course, plays at 6567 yd from the blue tees.
 The Mountain Ridge course, which hosts the Michigan Women's Open each summer, plays 7077 yd from the blue tees.

 The resort's golf school offers golf instruction to players of all ages and ability levels.

 Recreational facilities

 Crystal Mountain maintains Michigan's only Alpine slide.
-The resort also maintains mountain biking trails available during the Summer.
+The resort also maintains biking trails available during the Summer.